EliTu/Wes-Boss-JavaScript-30-CodeBook/01 - JavaScript Drum Kit/notes01.md

 ### *By Eliad Touksher*

 ## New things learned from this project:
-* HTML ‘data-*’ attribute which allows us to create a custom attribute in HTML.
+* HTML `‘data-*’` attribute which allows us to create a custom attribute in HTML.
 * Using JavaScript to Access an element in the DOM based on his attribute (using the [ ]).
-* eventListener with ‘ keydown’ (or  ‘keypress’) and ‘transitionend’ event.
+* eventListener with `‘keydown’` (or  `‘keypress’`) and `‘transitionend’` event.
-* Short single-purposed ‘if’ statements that take a boolean and if it’s true it ‘returns’ and terminates the function.
+* Short single-purposed ‘if’ statements that take a boolean and if it’s true it `‘return’` and terminates the function.
-* ‘.currentTime’ object that sets the time of certain variable or object.
+* `‘.currentTime’` object that sets the time of certain variable or object.
-* ‘.play()’ method, that plays a media file located in the DOM.
+* `‘.play()’` method, that plays a media file located in the DOM.
-* ‘.querySelectorAll()’ method that selects all the instances that are specified in the brackets.
+* `‘.querySelectorAll()’` method that selects all the instances that are specified in the brackets.
-* ‘.forEach()’ method that loops over each element of an array and performs a task that is specified as a function inside the brackets.
+* `‘.forEach()’` method that loops over each element of an array and performs a task that is specified as a function inside the brackets.
 Creating a function declaration for eventListener is better than anonymous functions attached to the eventListener itself.

 ### Intro: